kubos/kubos/docs/stm32f4-discovery-board-guide.rst

     kubos config

-Look for the i2c, spi, or uart section to find the pin definitions.
+Look for the I2C, SPI, or UART section to find the pin definitions.

 Alternatively, you can manually look at the yotta config files.